mapbox/mapbox-gl-draw/src/modes/README.md

 # Creating modes for Mapbox Draw

 In Mapbox Draw, modes are used to group sets of user interactions into one behavior.
 Internally Draw has the `draw_polygon` mode, which controls a bunch of interactions for drawing a polygon.
-Draw also has the `simple_select` mode which controls interactions when zero, one or many features are selected including transitioning to `direct_select` mode when a users interactions imply that they want to do detailed edits of a single feature.
+Draw also has the `simple_select` mode which controls interactions when zero, one or many features are selected including transitioning to `direct_select` mode when a user's interactions imply that they want to do detailed edits of a single feature.

 To help developers have more control of their Mapbox Draw powered application, Draw provides an interface for writing and hooking in custom modes.
-Below we will see how to write these modes by working though a small example.
+Below we will see how to write these modes by working through a small example.

 ## Writing Custom Modes